itsjordanmuller/2023-python-100-days/README.md

 #### [D. Building Caesar Cipher - Part 1](https://github.com/itsjordanmuller/2023-python-100-days/blob/main/Day-008/Exercises/4-caesar-cipher1.py)

+In the first part of building a Caesar Cipher in Python, I focused on creating a basic encryption function.
+The program starts with a list called `alphabet`, which contains all the lowercase letters of the alphabet, repeated twice to facilitate letter shifting for encryption.

+The user is prompted to input a message and the number of positions to shift each letter in the message (the shift value).
+The `encrypt` function is then defined to perform the encryption.
+It takes the text and the shift value as arguments.
+Inside the function, for each letter in the input text, its position in the `alphabet` list is found.
+This position is then shifted by the specified shift amount to find the new letter.
+The new letter is added to a string `cipher_text`, which accumulates the encrypted message.
+After processing all letters, the encrypted message is printed.

+This part of the exercise demonstrates the basics of string manipulation, use of lists, and iteration with `for` loops in Python, forming the foundation for a simple Caesar Cipher encryption tool.

 #### [E. Building Caesar Cipher - Part 2](https://github.com/itsjordanmuller/2023-python-100-days/blob/main/Day-008/Exercises/5-caesar-cipher2.py)

 #### [F. Building Caesar Cipher - Part 3](https://github.com/itsjordanmuller/2023-python-100-days/blob/main/Day-008/Exercises/6-caesar-cipher3.py)